apache/druid/docs/operations/rolling-updates.md

 5. Overlord (Note that you can upgrade the Overlord before any MiddleManager processes if you use [autoscaling-based replacement](#autoscaling-based-replacement).)
 6. Coordinator ( or merged Coordinator+Overlord )

+If you need to do a rolling downgrade, reverse the order and start with the Coordinator.

 For information about the latest release, see [Druid releases](https://github.com/apache/druid/releases).

 ## Historical